The backbone of the taxation system is set up by:

 Environmental Protection Tax

-Taxable objects include: gasoline (except ethanol), lubricant oils and grease; coal; hydrogen-chlorofluorocarbon (HCFC) liquid; plastic bags made of HDPE, LDPE or LLDPE plastic films, except for pre-packaged goods and plastic bags meeting the environmentally friendly criteria prescribed by the Ministry of Natural Resources and Environment (“MONRE”); herbicides, insecticides, forest product preservatives, and warehouse disinfectant which are restricted from use.
-The National Assembly’s Standing Committee shall consider and supplement other taxable object(s) to suit each period when deeming it necessary.
+Taxable objects include: gasoline (except ethanol), lubricant oils and grease; coal; hydrogen-chlorofluorocarbon (HCFC) solutions, including those of HCFC-containing mixtures; plastic bags made of HDPE, LDPE or LLDPE plastic films, except for pre-packaged goods and plastic bags meeting the environmentally friendly criteria prescribed by the Ministry of Natural Resources and Environment (“MONRE”); herbicides, insecticides, forest product preservatives, and warehouse disinfectant which are restricted from use.
+The NA’s Standing Committee shall consider and supplement other taxable object(s) to suit each period when deeming it necessary.

 Organizations and individuals that produce and/or import taxable goods shall have to pay the environmental protection tax calculated in the quantity of taxable units multiplied by the absolute tax rate prescribed per unit of goods.
-In which the absolute tax rate applicable to gasoline and oil is VND300-4,000/liter, to lubricant grease is VND300-2,000/kg; to coal is VND10,000-50,000/ton; to HCFC liquid is VND1,000-5,000/kg; to taxable nylon bag is VND30,000-50,000/kg; and to herbicides, insecticides, forest product preservatives, and warehouse disinfectants which are restricted from use, is VND 1,000-3,000/kg.
+In which the absolute tax rate applicable to gasoline (except ethanol) is VND4,000/litter, to jet fuel is VND2,100/litter from 1 January to the end of 31 December 2021 and VND3,000/litter from 1 January 2022 onwards, to diesel oil, fuel oil (FO) and lubricant oil is VND2,000/litter and to lubricant grease is VND2,000/kg, and to kerosene is VND1,000/litter; to lignite, black coals and other coals is VND15,000/kg, and to anthracite coal is VND30,000/ton; to HCFC solutions, including those of HCFC-containing mixtures, is VND5,000/kg; to taxable nylon bag is VND50,000/kg; to herbicides is VND500; and to insecticides, forest product preservatives and warehouse disinfectants, which are restricted from use, is VND 1,000/kg.

-Foreign contractors who conduct production and business activities in Vietnam, not under the LI, Petroleum Law and Law on Credit Institutions on the basis of signing contracts with Vietnamese legal entities, and sub-contractors who provide services to contractors in Vietnam, shall be liable for paying the same taxes and tax rates as applicable to the local enterprises.
-These taxes include VAT, CIT, import tax-export tax, PIT, and others if so required by the laws of Vietnam.
+Foreign contractors who conduct production and business activities in Vietnam, not under the LI, Petroleum Law and Law on Credit institutions on the basis of signing contracts with Vietnamese legal entities, and sub-contractors who provide services to contractors in Vietnam, shall be liable for paying the same taxes and tax rates as applicable to the local enterprises.
+These taxes include VAT, CIT, import tax-export tax, personal income tax (“PIT”), and others if so required by the laws of Vietnam.

 Foreign contractors and sub-contractors may choose one of three following ways to pay VAT and CIT: